Akuli/python-tutorial/basics/zip-and-enumerate.md

 >>>
 ```

+This feature is often used with Python's built-in `zip()` and `enumerate()` functions.

 ## zip

 What comes to your mind when you hear the word `zip`?
 A mechanism extensively used to tie two parts of something, e.g. shirt or jacket.
-Python's `zip()` functions does pretty much same, it helps us tie corresponding items together.
+Python's `zip()` functions does pretty much the same, it helps us tie corresponding items together.

 ```python
 >>> users = ["Tushar", "Aman", "Anurag", "Sohit"]